1.) EXHIBITS CANNOT BE SHIPPED.

 There is no formal lunch break during the EXPO and nothing in the form of boxed lunches is being provided.
-However, there is a snack bar in the Cannon Office Building (on the basement level) as well as several cafeterias in nearby buildings (e.g., the Rayburn House Office Building, the Library of Congress – Madison Building, and the U.S. Capitol Visitors Center) — all within a block of the Cannon House Office building.
+However, there are several cafeterias in nearby buildings (e.g., the Rayburn House Office Building, the Library of Congress – Madison Building, and the U.S. Capitol Visitors Center).

 7.)
 YOU ARE ONLY BEING PROVIDED A SPACE ON THE FLOOR.

 If you have reserved a booth “space” you will be allocated a section of the exhibit hall floor that measures 10′ x 4′.
 If you have reserved a “table” space, you will be given a space that measures 8′ x 4′.
 The individual spaces are not separated by any form of wall or post-and-drapes.

 The majority of the spaces are in the center of the exhibit hall and therefore not alongside a real wall.
 Those spaces which are along an actual wall do not lend themselves to having anything hung from the walls (there are windows, drapes, or chandeliers that preclude this).
 The Rayburn Foyer and Gold Room have a very high ceiling (at least 25′ high) so it is not possible to hang anything from the ceiling.